Hunger Signals: How to Recognize and Manage Them

 2. Avoid Processed and Refined Foods

-Eating more sugar, salt, and refined oils from processed foods can increase your desire to keep eating.<sup7</sup> Plus, foods high in refined sugar and carbs can spike your blood sugar, and when it comes back down, you are likely to crave even more simple carbs and sugar to bring blood sugar back up.
+Eating more sugar, salt, and refined oils from processed foods can increase your desire to keep eating.
+Plus, foods high in refined sugar and carbs can spike your blood sugar, and when it comes back down, you are likely to crave even more simple carbs and sugar to bring blood sugar back up.

 3. Eat More Protein and Fiber

 Nutrients like protein and fiber are essential for blood sugar balance, impacting your hunger and cravings.
-Studies on protein conclude that it is the most satiating macronutrient—meaning it keeps you full and satisfied longer than carbs or fat.<sup>8</sup>
+Studies on protein conclude that it is the most satiating macronutrient—meaning it keeps you full and satisfied longer than carbs or fat.

-Fiber also slows down the glycemic response, keeping your blood sugar steady.<sup>9</sup>
+Fiber also slows down the glycemic response, keeping your blood sugar steady.

 4. Take Your Time While Eating and Remove Distractions

 Put down the phone, turn off the television, and stay present with your food.
-Distracted eating can make it more likely you miss out on satiety cues, and it also makes it easier to eat quickly without really tasting your food.<sup>10</sup>
+Distracted eating can make it more likely that you miss out on satiety cues, and it also makes it easier to eat quickly without really tasting your food.

 Blood Sugar Is Closely Tied to Your Hunger

-Glucose, the sugar in your blood, rises after eating carbohydrates and drops down between meals.
+Glucose, the sugar in your blood, rises after eating carbohydrates and drops between meals.
 This means that if you are reaching for something to eat and your blood sugar is still elevated from your last meal, it could indicate that you are eating for a reason other than hunger.

 Drops in blood sugar are closely linked to hunger, as established by a study that used continuous blood glucose monitors along with perceived hunger to assess appetite.
-Results showed a close tie between low blood sugar between meals and appetite and energy levels.<sup>11</sup> Those with the most significant dips in blood sugar between meals also ate earlier and consumed more food than those with stable blood sugar.
+Results showed a close tie between low blood sugar between meals and appetite and energy levels.
+Those with the most significant dips in blood sugar between meals also ate earlier and consumed more food than those with stable blood sugar.

 In another study, researchers found that people who eat without signs of hunger were more likely to be overweight and eat when blood sugar is still high.
-Oppositely, those with lower body sizes were less likely to perceive hunger at higher blood sugar levels, which likely means they could eat according to natural hunger cues instead of cravings or other reasons.<sup>12</sup>
+Oppositely, those with lower body sizes were less likely to perceive hunger at higher blood sugar levels, which likely means they could eat according to natural hunger cues instead of cravings or other reasons.

-Behavior Modifications Plus Glucose Monitoring Are Linked to Improved Hunger Signals
+Behavior Modifications Plus Glucose Monitoring are Linked to Improved Hunger Signals

 If blood sugar can help predict hunger, it could help people get back in touch with satiety signals.
 One way to do this is to test your glucose.

 In one study, participants learned to estimate blood glucose at meals by linking feelings of hunger with blood sugar readings.
-By the end of the seven weeks, people in the study could successfully estimate blood sugar and hunger levels to make better choices.<sup>13</sup>
+By the end of the seven weeks, people in the study could successfully estimate blood sugar and hunger levels to make healthy eating choices.

 Similar results were seen in another pilot study on hunger cues in adults.
-Participants who used glucose monitors could match hunger to blood sugar by the end and reported feeling more aware of hunger and satiety.<sup>14</sup>
+Participants who used glucose monitors could match hunger to blood sugar by the end and reported feeling more aware of hunger and satiety.

 Since not all foods raise blood sugar, using glucose as a guide for hunger isn't the only way to assess and retrain your brain, but it can certainly be a part of an overall mindful way to get back in touch with your body.